Keyboard shortcuts

 📌 Homework 2 due | Test 2 | TM1 (Set Theory + Relations)

-Module 3: Boolean Algebra
+⚡ Module 3: Boolean Algebra

-• Boolean functions and truth tables
+• Boolean functions

-• Normal forms: DNF, CNF
+• Normal forms: DNF (sum of products), CNF (product of sums)

-• Boolean laws and duality
+• Boolean laws and duality principle

-• Logic gates and digital circuits
+• Logic gates

 • Functional completeness